Theories behind the deaths of Eddie and Mike Graham abound to this day. Learn about the legacy and tragedy that befell this father and son.

-Studies now also show that parents’ behavioral traits can pass to their children is a predisposition toward alcohol abuse and addiction.
+Studies also show that parents’ behavioral traits can pass to their children as a predisposition toward alcohol abuse and addiction.

 In a Kayfabe Commentaries shoot interview with Jim Cornette, Kevin Sullivan says that Eddie told him that he got divorced in Amarillo, Texas, from his wife Lucy when Mike was around two or three years old.
 But because he loved his boy so much, he stuck with her.
 He says that a couple of years after Eddie died, Mike found out and confronted Sullivan on why he didn’t tell him he had known.
 Now things started to fall in place for Mike, and he realized that maybe he had been too hard on his father.
 There were times when he didn’t get along with him, but Eddie usually got along fine with Kevin.

 Bill Watts offered, “The suicide was more understandable with Eddie because of the things he was doing, but with Mike, you never saw it coming.
 There was no premonition of it."

 “On a biochemical basis,” says Dr. Reiss, “recent studies have found that the stress of any childhood trauma causes subtle chemical changes in the brain that are associated with a risk of depression and suicide.”